andrew/ultimate-awesome/README.md

 - [kogito-awesome](https://github.com/kiegroup/kogito-awesome) - A curated list of awesome demos, tutorials, blogs and more about Kogito.
 - [awesome-face-related-list](https://github.com/kingsj0405/awesome-face-related-list) - A list of things I've used myself and found to be robust and useful.
 - [awesome-conferences](https://github.com/kongr45gpen/awesome-conferences) - An awesome list of open-source software useful for organising conferences, symposia, workshops and all kinds of events.
+- [django-free-tutorials](https://github.com/labex-labs/django-free-tutorials) - Practice Django Free Tutorials | This repo collects 7 of free tutorials for Django.
+Django is a powerful framework for web development.
+This Skill Tree presents a comprehensive learning path for building web applications with Django.
+Perfect for beginners, it offers a structured roadmap to master.
 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 1001 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.
 - [practice-data-science-programming-projects](https://github.com/labex-labs/practice-data-science-programming-projects) - Build real Data Science projects with 87 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.